Vegan Sausage Recipe (Wheat, Egg, Milk, Soya, and Nut-Free)

-Cans of spicy mixed beans make a tasty variation of this recipe and mean.
+Cans of spicy mixed beans make a tasty variation of this recipe.
 You can also omit all the herbs to make a quicker version of the sausages.
-Feel free to use whichever beans you have at home or like best, just insure that they are drained well.
-The water content of various beans can differ so if the mixture seems very wet add a little more flour.
+Feel free to use whichever beans you have at home or like best—just ensure that they are drained well.
+The water content of various beans can differ, so if the mixture seems very wet, add a little more flour.

 - 2 cans beans of your choice, drained but reserve liquid

 - 1 onion, peeled (I've used a mix)

 - 1 tbsp vegan bouillion

 - Place the onions and garlic into the food processor bowl and process until finely chopped.

 - Add the drained beans, herbs, flour, salt, pepper, and bouillon to the bowl.
 Process the mixture until well-combined.
 Aim for the mixture to look roughly like sausage meat.
 You can leave some lumps if you like, but don't over-process, as the mixture will become mushy and too sticky to properly shape.
 Scrape the mixture down from the sides of the bowl to get a good mix.
 As the water content of beans can vary, you may need to add some more flour if the mix is too wet.
 If the mixture is dry and crumbly, add a little of the reserved bean water.

 - Cut a piece of clingfilm roughly 15cm wide and lay it out on a flat surface.
 Place a heaped tbsp of the sausage mixture on to the clingfilm and shape it into a rough sausage shape.
 Hold the clingfilm edge nearest to you and wrap it over the sausage, rolling it towards you if needed.
 Now roll the sausage in the clingfilm quite tightly.
 You can determine the thickness and length of the sausage by how you roll it now.